 We are now making pre-orders available here on the official WSFA Press Website.
 However, and we can’t stress this enough, this is for PREORDER for the Trade Hardcover edition only.
 No books will be shipped until October 13th (or shortly thereafter, depending on the volume of pre-orders).

 It takes a certain type to crew a ship that drops you seven years at a time into the Deep.
 Kite-class cargo ships like Menkalinan get burned-out veterans, techs who’ve been warned off-planet, medics who weren’t much good on the ground.
-The Gleise-D run isn’t quite the end of the line, but it’s getting there.
-No cachet, no rewards, no future; their trading posts get Kites full of cargo that the crew never ask questions about, because if it’s headed for Gleise-D, it’s probably something nobody wanted.
+The Gliese-D run isn’t quite the end of the line, but it’s getting there.
+No cachet, no rewards, no future; their trading posts get Kites full of cargo that the crew never ask questions about, because if it’s headed for Gliese-D, it’s probably something nobody wanted.

 A year into the Deep, Amadis Reyes wakes up.
 Menkalinan is sounding the alarm; something’s wrong.
 The rest of the crew are dead.